Trump in 2012 on deporting many undocumented immigrants: 'I don't believe in that'

 Asked about his views on immigrant labor, Trump said, "You know my views on it and I'm not necessarily, I think I'm probably down the middle on that also.
 Because I also understand how, as an example, you have people in this country for 20 years, they've done a great job, they've done wonderfully, they've gone to school, they've gotten good marks, they're productive — now we're supposed to send them out of the country, I don't believe in that, Michelle, and you understand that.
 I don't believe in a lot things that are being said."

-Trump comments came in the context of a discussion of the Supreme Court's decision a day before on the state of Arizona's tough immigration law.
+Trump's comments came in the context of a discussion of the Supreme Court's decision a day before on the state of Arizona's tough immigration law.
 Trump said "both sides lost" in the ruling, which struck down key parts of the law but upheld a part of the law allowing law enforcement to check the immigration status of a person when enforcing other laws.

 A Trump campaign spokesperson did not return a request for comment.